 The storage server must be accessible via the TCP port 4194 for TwinDB agents and the TwinDB dispatcher.

 Now, to add your own storage server, log in to https://console.twindb.com.
 Open a “Storage” item in the menu on the left and press the “New” button:

 It will open a window with further instructions:

 There are two steps actually:

-- Install twindb-server-storage package from TwinDB repository.
+- Install the twindb-server-storage package from the TwinDB repository.
 We support RedHat/CentOS and Debian/Ubuntu.
 See TwinDB repository page for instructions.

 - Register the storage server.
 The exact command with your registration code will be shown in the window.